mattriese/jobly-react/README.md

 ###

-This app was built over 3.5 days by Matt and Andre, and since then, Matt has made some minor code improvements and added most of the css you'll see.
+This app was built over 3.5 days by Matt and Andre, and since then, Matt has made some improvements including adding validation and error handling to the login and search forms, and added most of the css you'll see.
 This is a work in progress.
-Still to be improved are: adding profile form for users to update their profile, adding a button on job listings to "apply" for the job, better error handling/alerts, css/design improvements.
+Still to be improved are: adding profile form for users to update their profile, adding a button on job listings to "apply" for the job, and css/design improvements.